BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly3-ChassisAssembly.md

 ![Bottom Plate Attached](AssemblyImages/BottomPlateAttached.jpg)

-Insert the battery into the fire retardant bag in the following way.
-With the bag’s warning facing you, insert the battery with the wire leads coming out on the right, and the battery’s warning facing you.
+Insert the battery into the fire retardant bag in the following orientation:
+- The bag’s label facing you
+- The bag's opening on the top
+- The battery's wire leads coming out on the top right
+- The battery’s label facing you

 ![Battery Out of Bag](AssemblyImages/BatteryOutOfBag.jpg)